Engineering-Research-and-Development/arise-poc/README.md

 <code>git clone https://github.com/Engineering-Research-and-Development/arise-poc.git</code>

 <h3>Configure the platform</h3>
-<code>Edit docker-compose.yaml file and configure iotagent-opcua according to your OPC UA Server specifications. </code>
+Edit the <b>docker-compose.yaml</b> file and configure iotagent-opcua according to your OPC UA Server specifications.
 <br><br>
-For a more complete description on how to configure the IoTAgent, go to <a href="https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/howto.md">IotAgent OPCUA how-to</a>
+For a more complete description on how to configure the IoTAgent, go to <a href="https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/howto.md">IotAgent OPCUA how-to guide.</a>

 <br>
-<code>If any change is made to the mapping configuration, edit the subscription configuration of QuantumLeap accordingly, going to conf/quantumleap/subscription/subscription-ld.yaml</code>
+If any change is made to the mapping configuration, edit the subscription configuration of QuantumLeap accordingly, going to conf/quantumleap/subscription/subscription-ld.yaml

 <h3>Build & Run containers:</h3>